-This article describes a module of Azure Machine Learning designer.
+This article describes a component of Azure Machine Learning designer.

-Use the Summarize Data module to create a set of standard statistical measures that describe each column in the input table.
+Use the Summarize Data component to create a set of standard statistical measures that describe each column in the input table.

 Summary statistics are useful when you want to understand the characteristics of the complete dataset.
 For example, you might need to know: